Get a free, no obligation personal loan quote with rates as low as 9.99%

 Payday Loan Requirements: Do Payday Lenders Require A License?

-Payday lenders are regulated by provincial legislation in all 10 provinces.
-These lenders must be licensed in the province they operate in.
+Payday lenders are regulated by provincial legislation.
+Each province establishes its own regulations about payday loans.
+Lenders must be licensed in the province they operate in.

 While obtaining an online loan is typically safe, it’s still important for Canadians to do their due diligence to make sure the lender they work with is legitimate.
 There are many payday lenders that are not properly licensed.
 It can be difficult to spot these lenders, particularly those that operate exclusively online.